-Finland: house prices up slightly in Helsinki, but rest of the country slows
+Finland: house prices up in Helsinki, but rest of the country slows

-Residential construction activity is surging.
-During the first eleven months of 2017, dwelling permits issued for residential buildings rose by 16% to 42,836 units from a year earlier, according to Statistics Finland.
-Over the same period, dwelling starts surged 21.4% while completions were up by 18.9%.
+Residential construction activity is mixed.
+During the first ten months of 2018, the number of dwelling permits issued for residential buildings fell by 17% from the same period last year, according to Statistics Finland.
+In contrast, dwelling starts rose by 5.9% and completions were up by 21.4% over the same period.

-After a three-year recession, the Finnish economy expanded by 3.1% in 2017, according to the Bank of Finland.
-The economy is expected to expand by a modest 2.5% this year.
+The Finnish economy expanded by about 2.7% in 2018, according to the Bank of Finland – the second fastest growth since 2010.
+The economy is expected to expand by a modest 1.9% this year and by another 1.7% in 2020, according to the central bank.

 A history of extreme house price cycles